heisayon/onscr/README.md

 I tried making an onscreenkeyboard with Javascript.

-Though it's without style ad looks rusty.
+Though it's without style and looks rusty.